The Lady of Alone

 "Why, how you are able to come out of hiding and get your present position," I say.

-"All those years I am looking for word of Griselda," says Hilda to me, "for, as you will remember, I cannot believe she is dead.
+"All those years I am looking for word of Griselda," says Hilda to me, "for, as you will remember, I refuse to believe she is dead.
 It is the greatest day in my life when I see her again, in Boldhome."
 Her eyes are shining and she looks really happy as she says this.

 "And do you know what this blessed woman is doing?"
 Griselda says, turning to me with a great big grin on her face.
 "Why, all that time she is carrying around my Pavis stash, for before I go on the Cradle I send word to her, to tell her where it is hidden."